itsFirasMansour/linux-labs/filesystem/lab1-linux-control.md

 ---

-# Task 3 - Configure Sudo
+# Task 3 - Cron Job

 ## Commands Used